Superior 50 Mile Trail Race Information

 There are many camping options in the area but the best bet is probably one of the Great Minnesota State Parks!
 Below is a DNR Map showing all of the state parks on the North Shore.
 Gooseberry and Split Rock are very close to the start – Tettegouche is more in the middle between the start and finish and Temperance and Cascade are closer to the finish (although Cascade is on the far-side / past the finish in Lutsen).
 Crosby Manitou is in the middle as well but the camping is not very close to Highway 61 – you have to take a lot of back roads to get in and out of there. http://www.dnr.state.mn.us/

 Friday, September 9, 5:00 – 7:00 pm, Caribou Highlands Lodge, in the Mountain View Conference room.
-You can also pick up your packet Saturday September 10, 4:30 – 5:15 am at the race start / Finland Rec Center.
+You can also pick up your packet on Saturday 4:30 – 5:15 am at the race start / Finland Rec Center.

-Caribou Highlands Lodge, on the patio by the pool, or in the Mountain View Conference room (if raining), September 9th, 7:00 pm
+There will be a non-mandatory pre-race briefing at Caribou Highlands Lodge, on the patio by the pool or in the Mountain View conference room (if raining).

 Bus Transportation to Starting Line